-Born and raised in the Philippines, Daryl and his family migrated to California when his mother was granted American citizenship.
-At Gallatin, Daryl is focusing on adolescent cognitive development, with the aim of pursuing a graduate degree in Developmental or Cognitive Psychology after graduation.
+Born and raised in the Philippines, Daryl and his family migrated to California when his mother was granted citizenship and successfully petitioned that her children be granted the same.
+At Gallatin, Daryl is focusing on adolescent cognitive development, with the aim of pursuing a graduate degree after graduation.

-Professor Stephen Duncombe’s first-year interdisciplinary seminar “Social Constructions of Reality” allowed him to develop an approach to understanding the human condition.
-Daryl also credits former Gallatin faculty member Chinnie Ding and the first-year writing seminar “Working” with connecting him more closely to Gallatin’s Writing Program and the Great World Texts Program.
+Professor Stephen Duncombe’s first-year interdisciplinary seminar “Social Constructions of Reality” greatly impacted Daryl’s developing approach to studying the human condition in addition to understanding our world and ourselves.
+He also credits former Gallatin faculty member Chinnie Ding and the first-year writing seminar “Working” with connecting him more closely to Gallatin’s Writing Program and the Great World Texts Program.

 I entered NYU with the ambiguous idea of studying the mind and what makes us human.
 Gallatin gave me the opportunity to pave my own path to finding my own answers.